tpvets_logo.jpg (2726 bytes) TOA PAYOH VETS

 Back to the beginning of the story.
 On Jun 7, 2007 (day 1), 8% halothane gas to quickly anaesthesize the dog.
 Then lower to 2% halothane gas for maintenance.
 The dog was intubated with a breathing tube into the lung.
 Groin area shaved.
 The following procedures are briefly described.

 Urohydropropulsion - Put dog on sternum.
 Finger inside rectum to press on urethra.
 Inject via catheter 20 ml of sterile saline.
 Release digital pressure.
 The theory is that the saline will flush the stones into the bladder.
-Therefore, no need urethral surgery to remove stones.
+Therefore, no need urethral surgery to remove stones behind the os penis.
 With large stones (seen in X-ray), this procedure was a waste of time.
 However, I tried it.
-It was ineffective.
+It was ineffective and I had to perform urethrotomy.

 Urethra stitched up with 5/0 interrupted absorbable suture.
 Skin then stitched up with 3/0 interrupted absorbable suture.